What you will learn

 - Utilize data from current building codes and fabrication standards to develop practical connections between components that are code-compliant and practical to fabricate and install on site.

-- Use structural engineering drawings and specifications to prepare three dimensional models of structures that utilise structural steel.
+- Use structural engineering drawings and specifications to prepare three-dimensional models of structures that utilize structural steel.

 Mechanical Engineer Technician certificate:

 - Apply concepts of building construction and technology to plan and detail mechanical systems for commercial and industrial facilities in accordance with local by-laws and the BC Building Code.

 - Utilize concepts of mechanical and process technology and planning to produce drawings and 3D models of industrial facilities.

 - Employ mechanical engineering theories and BIM practices to prepare engineering drawings from 3D models that incorporate mechanical, electrical, and plumbing (MEP) systems in building structures.

 Upon successful completion of the second year of this program, students will be able to: